LeChvor/TheCrewAssistance/README.md

 A simple assistant for the board game "The Crew: The Quest for Planet Nine", the purpose of which is to help players keep track of previously played cards and see what cards their teammates might still have.

 ## Installing
-Download the app-release.apk file from the app/release folder and install it.
+Download the app-release.apk file from the app/releasefolder or from v1.0.0 release  and install it.

 ## Plans for improvement
 The app is still far from perfect.
 There are a few things I would like to do: